Lemoncode/git-from-ui-to-terminal/README.md

 git init
 ```

 4. Next, the local database must get linked with the Github repository.
-In order to do that, you can write the next command-line using the copied url of the repo aforementioned in step 1:
+In order to do that, you can write the next command-line using the copied url of the aforementioned repository in step 1:

 ```bash
 git remote add origin https://github.com/...